 Smoking is bad for your health in general, but the smoke also does a number on your immune system.
 The smoke and other chemicals in cigarettes undermine basic defenses, making you less effective at fighting off germs.

 Additionally, drinking alcohol can weaken your immune system.
 A glass of wine here and there won’t make you suddenly ill, but excessive drinking can lower the effectiveness of your immunity.

-There are many natural supplements and medicinal tonics on the market that utilize herbs to boost your immune system.
-Yin Chiao, a traditional Chinese medicinal formula, is effective at boosting immunity and treating common cold symptoms like coughing, sneezing and congestion.
+There are many natural supplements and medicinal tonics on the market that utilize herbs to protect your immune system.
+Yin Chiao, a traditional Chinese medicinal formula, is effective at protecting immunity and treating common cold symptoms like coughing, sneezing and congestion.

-Asian ginseng and American ginseng are believed to shield the body from stress while also boosting immunity, two things that put up extra defenses from summer colds.
+Asian ginseng and American ginseng are believed to shield the body from stress while also protecting immunity, two things that put up extra defenses from summer colds.